lindiatjuatja/lindiatjuatja.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
-I'm a fourth-year undergraduate student at UT Austin where I study Linguistics and Computer Engineering.
+I'm Lindia, a fourth-year undergraduate student at UT Austin where I study Linguistics and Computer Engineering.

 I'm applying to PhD programs for the Fall 2022 cycle.
 My current research interests lie in the intersection of theoretical and computational approaches to semantics & pragmatics, syntax, and linguistic typology.